OBDS-Training/Help/content/en/docs/data-management/organise-and-backup/backup/index.md

 A distant location ensure the survival of the data in the event of destructive events affecting all computers in the location of the computer where the original data is stored.

+### HFS backup service

+The [HFS backup service][hfs-backup-service-intro] provides two separate ways of backing up data on desktop machines, laptops and multi-user machines and servers.
+They have different features and benefits.
+You can choose which is most suitable for your purpose.

+### Single-user machine

+The [HFS CrashPlan (Code42) Cloud Backup Service][crashplan] has been selected by the University as the recommended tool for securing backups of university data on personal, single-user computers like your desktop and laptop at work and at home.

+### Shared computers

+The [HFS on-site disk-based backup service][hfs-on-site] is an on-premise, disk-based backup architecture which brings with it improved performance and service to the backup of the University's information assets.

+WIMM IT services recommend this method for backing up data primarily stored on shared computers.

+## Where can I archive data?

+### General advice

 ### WIMM Keep